GiuseppeDeno/blogWithSearchAndSecurity/README.md

 ### Footer

 &copy; 2024 Blog with Search and Login.
-All rights reserved.
+Giuseppe Denora  All rights reserved.